awslabs/soci-snapshotter/docs/build.md

 > help install all these checking tools.

 Once you pass all the tests and checks.
 You're ready to make your PR!

+## Development tooling

+This repository contains two go modules, one in the root directory and the other in [`cmd`](../cmd).
+To describe this arrangement to tools like `gopls` (and, by extension, vscode), you need a `go.work` file listing the module locations.
+An example such file is included in this repositiry as `go.work.example` which you could rename to `go.work` to use as-is.